MrPowerScripts/MrPowerScripts.com/_posts/2021/2021-01-04-mrpowerscripts-2020-review.md

 I'm going to keep on writing, podcasting, and hopefully make some more youtube videos.

-I did also spend a tremendous effort on some other personal side projects.
+I also spent a tremendous effort on some other personal side projects.
 They're a bit outside the scope of MrPowerScripts stuff, so I'll save the details.

-I did manage to push out version 3 of the Reddit Karma Farming bot.
+And I manage to push out version 3 of the Reddit Karma Farming bot.
 Then right before the year ended, I completed an entire re-write of the app and shared version 4 with the community.

 Speaking of community.